kernelci/kernelci-core/.github/ISSUE_TEMPLATE/new-kernel-branch.md

-2. Skip a few things such as allmodconfig as it's very long to build and doesn't really boot, and also architectures that are less useful such as MIPS which saves 80 builds and doesn't have much test platforms in KernelCI.
+2. Skip a few things such as allmodconfig as it's very long to build and doesn't really boot, and also architectures that are less useful such as MIPS which saves 80 builds and doesn't have many test platforms in KernelCI.
 This is we do with some subsystems such as linux-media.

 3. Build only the main defconfig for each architecture to save a lot of build power, get the fastest results and highest boots/builds ratio.
 This is what do with some maintainer branches such as linusw' GPIO branch.

-⇨ Choice:
+⇨ Build coverage choice:

 - **How often do you expect this branch to be updated?**